Southern Illinois University

 Histology Topics for Lincoln Scholars Program

 CAVEAT: As they say, all rules have exceptions.
 The account on this page should be regarded as a broad-brush overview, a caricature which captures some essential architecture of most organs but simplifies or elides many details that can be easily appreciated later, with further study of particular organs.
+Take "always" and "everywhere" with a grain of salt

 Esophageal mucosa